julianeon/julianeon/product_support.md

 Product support is what I've spent most of my career doing.
 I'm passionate about doing it well.

 In my view, helping customers isn't just about solving problems.
-It's about being a guide who helps them get the most out of the money they've spent.
+It's about being a guide who helps them get the most out of our product.
 It goes beyond the software, to making sure people feel happy and confident about the software they use.

 My guiding principles are simple: be kind and solve problems thoroughly.

 Being kind means really listening to what customers are saying.
 It acknowledges that when things go wrong it can be frustrating.
 It means reassuring the customer that we're here to help without ever losing control of our tone (or temper).
-Whatever happens, it's important to convey that we're on their side.
+Whatever happens, it's important to show that we're on their side.

 Solving problems means giving the customer what they asked for: a real, viable, solution.
 A good solution isn't just technically correct; it's also explained in a way that makes sense to the person using our product, without condescension or, at the other end, excessive detail.